2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 +++

 On Microsoft Azure, Krossboard works as a standalone virtual machine.

-Each instance of Krossboard automatically discovers and handles AKS clusters on a per [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) basis.
+> Each instance of Krossboard automatically discovers and handles AKS clusters according to permissions assigned to it through Azure IAM roles.
+In order words, given an appropriate permission level, an instance of Krossboard can even discover and handle all the AKS clusters within a subscription.

-This guide describes step-by-step how to deploy and configure an instance of Krossboard for an Azure resource group.
+This guide describes step-by-step how to deploy and configure a Krossboard instance.

 ## Before you begin